Premises Liability

 Premises Liability Lawyer

-Bart Bernard is a highly skilled premises liability attorney who has procured multi-million-dollar settlements and jury awards for his clients.
+Bart Bernard is a highly skilled premises liability attorney who has procured multi-million-dollar settlements and jury awards for his clients nationwide.
 If you have been seriously injured on a business, public or private property, you may be entitled to legal compensation.

 A simple trip to the grocery store shouldn’t place you at risk of harm.
 You should be able to take a walk around your neighborhood without fear of falling down an uncovered manhole or being viciously attacked by someone’s dog.
 Premises liability law is designed to protect citizens by stipulating that property owners have a legal responsibility to maintain their properties by taking reasonable safeguards to minimize dangers.